milesfrain/not-yet-awesome-purescript/README.md

 Todo - add some links

+### New user experience

+It can be pretty tough to get started and build that first web app, especially for folks without much FP or Web dev experience.
+There are also a wide variety of web frameworks to choose from, which can be overwhelming for new users.

-### Documentation
+### Packages

+- Currently transitioning to a new [registry](https://github.com/purescript/registry).
-Many core libraries could use some additional explanation and examples.
+- Many core libraries could use some additional explanation and examples.

-### Package management

-Currently transitioning to a new [registry](https://github.com/purescript/registry).
+- CI gaps:
+    - No widespread use of [doctest](https://github.com/csicar/purescript-doctest) (or equivalent - see Pyhon's [doctest](https://docs.python.org/3/library/doctest.html)).
+    - No framework for catching performance regressions (e.g. Julia's [PkgBenchmark](https://github.com/JuliaCI/PkgBenchmark.jl)).